 Health care for military personnel and their families isn’t something that gets much coverage in the media, which means that most civilians don’t know very much about it.
-But for military families, it’s a big deal.
-As with almost every other aspect of the military, budget cuts are threatening to change the landscape of health insurance for military-affiliated families.
+For military families, though, it’s a big deal.
+As with almost every other aspect of the military, budget cuts threaten to change the landscape of health insurance for military-affiliated families.

-TRICARE Prime and TRICARE Standard offer two different approaches to healthcare.
-There are pros and cons to both options, and we’re going to give you the scoop to help you make the best choice for your family.
+TRICARE Prime and TRICARE Select offer two different approaches to healthcare.
+Each plan has its pros and cons, and the following comparison can help you make the best choice for your family.

 If you need immediate, emergency care, you’ll have to spend a few seconds thinking about your options before you rush out the door.
 For example, TRICARE separates “emergency” and “urgent” care, and the coverage requirements are different under the plan.
 A visit to the emergency room for a life-threatening concern only warrants a post-event call to your program contractor.
 Alternatively, a visit to urgent care for a non-life-threatening but a serious issue (such as a broken ankle) does require a referral.

-TRICARE Standard gives you more options and flexibility in your choices of providers, but it also involves some additional out-of-pocket expenses.
-You have the option to use a network provider or out-of-network provider, and you won’t need to get a referral.
+TRICARE Select gives you the most freedom of choice and flexibility in your options for providers, but it also involves some additional out-of-pocket expenses.
+You have the choice to use a network provider or out-of-network provider, and you won’t need to get a referral.
 However, you may still need authorization for certain services, just as you would with most other insurance plans.

-TRICARE Standard can be great if you live on or near a base but don’t want to use the local military medical facilities, or someone in your family has special needs.
+TRICARE Select can be great if you live on or near a base but don’t want to use the local military medical facilities, or someone in your family has special needs.
 TRICARE Standard’s out-of-network option can also come in handy if you live more than 30 miles from a military medical facility and don’t want to drive long distances to take your children to the doctor.
 The program is available in all areas of the United States.

 You will also be responsible for a percentage or share of certain services.
 Many preventative services don’t require an out-of-pocket fee, however, you can expect to be responsible for anywhere from $15 to $28 in-network or 20 percent to 25 percent for out-of-network provider visits.

 Making the Right Choice For Your Family